 The University’s School of Law in Orlando gained full accreditation from the American Bar Association in 2006; over 20 other degree programs have been re-accredited by national associations.
 Barry was awarded ten year re-accreditation from the Southern Association of Colleges and Schools Commission on Colleges in December 2014.

-During Sister Linda’s tenure the University has constructed two residence halls, an administrative office building for the School of Podiatric Medicine, a state-of-the-art Legal Advocacy Center at the Law School, and the signature Sylvester Tower, along with undertaking dozens of renovation projects.
+During Sister Linda’s tenure the University has constructed two residence halls, an administrative office building for the School of Podiatric Medicine, a state-of-the-art Legal Advocacy Center at the Law School, and the signature Sylvester Tower, along with undertaking dozens of campus renovation projects.

 Currently, Sister Linda is a member of civic, educational and professional organizations - Greater Miami Chamber of Commerce Board of Governors; Orange Bowl Committee; Beacon Council’s Coordinating Council and Academic Leaders’ Council; International Women's Forum, Florida Chapter; United Way of Miami Dade Advisory Council; Independent Colleges & Universities of Florida - Executive Committee; Executive Committee, Life Sciences South Florida (LSSF); NCAA Sunshine State Conference President’s Council; Dominican Higher Education Council; Florida Association of Colleges and Universities-2013-2014 president; Florida Campus Compact Executive Committee; Hispanic Association of Colleges and Universities 2015 National Conference Host Committee; Independent Sector 2015 National Conference Host Committee; Honorary Board member, Holocaust Documentation and Education Center.